Omegadrien/WeebShop/README.md

 Add in the header "Authorization : JWT {token}".

-https://localhost:3000/api/user/secret/ -> let you notice that your token is OK.
+https://localhost:3000/api/user/secret/ -> let you notice that your token is OK. https://localhost:3000/api/user/secret/isAdmin -> returns true if you're an admin, or false if you're a user.

 #### Game list